maff1989/velocity/README.md

 ## Running velocity
 Assuming all above is already completed and you are at a terminal in the directory in which you've downloaded and modified the `velocity` script per your configuration, run the following command: `./velocity`

+Velocity will immediately begin polling your coin daemon via RPC to check for unspent inputs and beging creating transaction chains.

 ### What you will see
 * If for any reason the daemon connection fails, you will see an `[error]` stating so.
 If you see this, please verify your config and rerun Velocity
 * If the connection is successful, the following is an example of what you will see: